 If Redmond ARES is activated, team responsibilities may include the following:

 In an emergency, most ARES team members will operate from their homes or vehicles.
-From there, they will be using programs like WinLink to send situation reports, wellness messages, and other traffic over their radios.
-We will coordinate operations over the air using whatever repeaters are operational or using direct simplex contacts with other hams and governmental agencies.
-We all have indepenent electrical supplies that include battery, UPS, solar panels, and generators to stay up when the power fails.
+From there, they will be using programs like Winlink to send situation reports, wellness messages, and other vital traffic over their radios.
+We plan to coordinate operations over the air using whatever repeaters are operational or using direct simplex contacts with other hams and governmental agencies.
+We all have independent electrical supplies that include battery, UPS, solar panels, power stations, and fuel generators to stay up when the power fails.

 ICS and NIMS Courses--Those not shown in bold are optional.